CMSC100-2S2425-U4L/exercise-03-jagibudu/README.md

 # 3rd Exercise

-utilizes a function that takes three parameters: name and two passwords.
+Utilizes a function that takes three parameters: name and two passwords.
 The function returns an object that contains the name and the newpassword as keys.
 If the passwords provided by the user are valid, use the reverse function you created earlier to be the value of newpassword.
 If not, then the value of newpassword is the first given password.